marcojakob/code.makery.ch/content/library/html-css/part5/_index.en.md

 <div class="alert alert-info">
-  **Important:** Make sure that you don't use any special characters or spaces when naming sub-folders and files.
+  <strong>Important:</strong> Make sure that you don't use any special characters or spaces when naming sub-folders and files.
 As a best practice you should only use standard, lowercase letters.
 You may separate multiple words with a dash (`-`).
 </div>